tikv/minitrace-rust/README.md

 ### Scope

-  A `Scope` is used to trace a task during the execution of the task.
+  A `Scope` is used to trace the execution of a task.

   `Scope` is thread-safe so it's okay to send or access across threads.
 Cloning a `Scope` will produce another `Scope` which will trace the same task.
 After dropping all `Scope`s related to a task, a `Span`, representing the whole execution